 <canvas>element as the destination for video playback or camera capture so that you can capture and manipulate video frames.

 - WebGL provides an OpenGL ES compatible API on top of the existing Canvas API, making it possible to do powerful 3D graphics on the Web.
 Through a canvas, this can be used to add 3D imagery to media content.

-- WebXR, which is meant to eventually replace WebVR, is a technology that provides support for creating virtual reality (VR) and augmented reality (AR) content.
+- WebXR, which has replaced the now-obsolete WebVR API, is a technology that provides support for creating virtual reality (VR) and augmented reality (AR) content.
 The mixed reality content can then be displayed on the device's screen or using goggles or a headset.

 - The Web Virtual Reality API supports virtual reality (VR) devices such as the Oculus Rift or the HTC Vive, making it possible for developers to translate position and movement of the user into movement within a 3D scene which is then presented on the device.
 WebVR has been replaced by WebXR, and is due to be removed from browsers soon.